Here’s a brief article from October 2016 — yes two years ago — from our nemesis the Choosing Wisely campaign, their American branch.

-In other words, citing this article does not support anything in their recommendation against T3 testing.
+In other words, citing this article does not support anything in Choosing Wisely’s recommendation against T3 testing _within_ hypothyroid therapy.

 “The high variability of TSH secretion levels and the frequency of reversion to normal thyroid function without treatment underscore the importance of not relying on a single abnormal laboratory value as a basis for diagnosis or the decision to start therapy.”

 So back to the Cleveland Clinic’s “Choosing Wisely” thyroid article.